SonarSource/sonarqube-quality-gate-action/README.md

       with:
         # Disabling shallow clone is recommended for improving relevancy of reporting
         fetch-depth: 0
-      #Triggering SonarQube analysis as results of it is required by Quality Gate check
+      # Triggering SonarQube analysis as results of it are required by Quality Gate check
     - name: SonarQube Scan
       uses: sonarsource/sonarqube-scan-action@master
       env: